mathis-deconchat/global-exam-bot/README.md

 ## How to stop
 Refresh the page

+## Bugs
+Open an issue if you find one

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 - [ ]  Check why it sometimes crash in all-in mode